 At the end, the war is won but Hanks, warned by Hoffman, sees that the commitment to war isn’t the same to peace and finds himself losing the bureaucratic battles he once directed in getting funding for the Afghans.
 Hanks ultimately earns a special honor from the CIA for his work with them.

-Two-time Oscar winner (and three-time nominee) Hanks is at his affable, tough best here – I’d say even as good as is turn in “Apollo 13” but not so much as his work in “Saving Private Ryan.”
+- Two-time Oscar winner (and three-time nominee) Hanks is at his affable, tough best here – I’d say even as good as is turn in “Apollo 13” but not so much as his work in “Saving Private Ryan.”
 He knows how to relate to a character and deliver pitch-perfect emotion in just the right way at just the right time.
 In a different turn, Hanks was totally hilarious in “Bachelor Party” (click here for my review) and was even just as different in the wonderful chick flick “You’ve Got Mail” (click here for my review).
+He won for the execrable “Forrest Gump” and the dramatic “Philadelphia” and was nominated for two of my favorites “Cast Away” and “Big” and for “Saving Private Ryan.”

-I just cannot say enough about Oscar-winner Hoffman’s work here.
+- I just cannot say enough about Oscar-winner Hoffman’s work here.
 He is verbally volcanic, profane and intelligent.
-He is forceful, he is funny (he pays a witch to cast a spell on an idiot boss) and, most of all, he gives an Oscar-worthy performance.
-Hoffman, who died of a drug overdose last year at the age of 46, was able in his career to evolve from one character to another with apparent ease.
+He is forceful, he is funny (he pays a witch to cast a spell on an idiot boss) and, most of all, he gives an Oscar-worthy performance and got the nomination.
+Hoffman was able in his career that started with a “Law & Order” episode in 1991 to evolve from one character to another with apparent ease.
 His work showed almost an almost effortless method of acting, but you know it wasn’t as easy as he made it look.
 Hoffman was also in “Scent of a Woman,” nominated for two other Oscars and won one for “Capote.”
-Hoffman’s death caused problems in the production of the latest film in the “Hunger Games” franchise, of which he played a key character.
+Hoffman’s death in 2014 caused problems in the production of one of the films in the “Hunger Games” franchise, of which he was a key character.
+He died at 46 of acute mixed drug intoxication.
+Sad.
+Truly sad in the same manner as John Belushi’s life ended.

-The most underappreciated work is by five-time Oscar nominee Amy Adams as “Bonnie Bach,” who is Hanks’ chief assistant.
-She is smart, tough and looks up in admiration at part of her boss but down at his indiscretions.
+- The most underappreciated work is by five-time Oscar nominee Amy Adams as “Bonnie Bach,” who is Hanks’ chief assistant.
+Adams’ work is nearly the equal of the Hanks-Hoffman duo and in many ways the equal, but not all.
+She conveys the smart, tough legislative assistant and she manages to look up in admiration at part of her boss but down at his indiscretions.
 Adams is so wonderfully smooth that you probably expected to see her in the halls on Capitol Hill after the film was released.
 She earned one Oscar nod for her work in “American Hustle” as well as another (along with Hoffman) in “The Master.”

-Four-time Emmy nominee John Slatterly, who is making his mark now with TV’s popular and critically acclaimed “Mad Men,” plays CIA divisional boss “Henry Cravely.”
+- Four-time Emmy nominee John Slatterly, who made a mark with TV’s critically acclaimed “Mad Men,” plays CIA divisional boss “Henry Cravely.”
 It’s a wonderful name for a spiteful bureaucratic toad who earns the wrath of Hoffman.
 At the end, he’s actually somewhat praising Hoffman as he dons a Santa suit for the CIA office Christmas party (neat little touch there, Mr. Nichols).
 It’s a tribute to Slatterly’s talent that he can so capably project this kind of character while holding his own acting with Hoffman in the office scene.
 He has also been in “Flags of Our Fathers” and “Iron Man 2.”

 Assorted cast and film notes (via IMDb.com):